-I, (name) of (address), hereby request that Council provide me with: access to all personal information held concerning myself; or access to the following personal information only Note to applicants: As an applicant, you have a right of access to your personal information held by Council under section 14 of the Privacy and Personal Information Protection Act 1998 ("the Act").
+I, (name) of (address), Note to applicants: As an applicant, you have a right of access to your personal information held by the Council under section 14 of the Privacy and Personal Information Protection Act 1998 ("the Act").
 You are entitled to have access without unreasonable delay or unreasonable cost.
 However, Council may refuse to process your Application in part or in whole if: The correct application fee has not been paid; There is an exemption to section 14 of the Act; or A Code of Practice may restrict disclosure.
 Enquiries concerning this application should be made to